Cars in VED Band H

 How Band H works

 Cars in Band H are typically: mid-range family SUVs with non-hybrid petrol engines, larger family saloons (BMW 3 Series 320i, Mercedes C-Class C200), and crossover SUVs with the higher-output engine option.
-Mild hybrids that lower CO2 by 10-15 g/km commonly move a car from Band H down to Band G - that 15 g/km swing is worth £410 in first-year VED.
+A mild hybrid that lowers CO2 from Band H into Band G (111-130 g/km) saves £105 in first-year VED (£560 down to £455); dropping further into Band I from above saves much more.

-The diesel premium (£65 above petrol in Band H) only applies to diesels that do not meet RDE2.
+The diesel premium in Band H (£1,410 vs £560, a £850 difference) only applies to diesels that do not meet RDE2.
 Almost all diesel cars sold from 2020 onwards meet RDE2 and pay the same first-year rate as the petrol equivalent.
 Older diesels (or specialist diesels that did not meet RDE2 even after 2020) pay the higher rate.
 Check the manufacturer specification or DVLA V5C.

 Related guides